Skip to content

 Users can disable these firewalls/antivirus software and next can try to update again, as stated in solution 1.
 You have to disable these services temporarily.
 Once you have successfully updated the plugin, you need to turn them back on.

 Users can even try changing the folder’s permission available on the system.
-If they do not have enough privileges, the UAC of Windows will not enable you to upgrade the WidevineCdm plugin.
+If they don’t have enough privileges, the UAC of Windows won’t let you upgrade the WidevineCdm plugin.

-To check this, you need to navigate to the WidevinceCdm plugin folder.
+To check this, you need to go to the WidevinceCdm plugin folder.
 So, ensure that the account features full control and update it again using the first method.

 To resolve this annoying issue, go through the following steps: